lukasgabriel/bingusort/README.md

 # bingusort
 An incredibly inefficient sorting algorithm, badly implemented in Rust.

-My goal was to create the worst possible algorithm that
+My goal was to create the worst (in terms of execution time) possible algorithm that
 - is more original than bogosort - as in, not just shuffling the array,
 - would still *eventually* sort the list,
 - while making its implementation as fast as possible.